clojurebridge-minneapolis/installfest/docs/concurrency.md

 having a test case that can simulate this type of parallel activity would let us verify the correctness of our code.

-First let's load the test code, and then switch to namespace so that we can use some of the tests.
+First let's load the test code, and switch to it's namespace so we can use some of the tests.

 ```